Numerical simulations of viscous fingering in fractured porous media: Governing equations

-where $e(x,y)\in[0,1]$ is a uniformly random perturbation added to initialize the viscous instabilities.
-The parameter $S\in [0, L]$ gives the position of the concentration jump.
-If $S = 0$ the perturbation is given to the upstream concentration boundary condition, $c(0, y, t) = 1 - e(0, y)$.
-It is well known that the onset time of the nonlinear viscous fingering is very sensitive to the amplitude and type of perturbation~\citep{elenius2014}.
+where $\text{erf}(\cdot)$ is the error function, $U(x,y)\in[0,10^{-4}]$ is a uniformly random perturbation added to initialize the viscous instabilities, and $t_0=10^{-5}$ is chosen to aid the numerical scheme at early times.
+It is well known that the onset time of the nonlinear viscous fingering is sensitive to the amplitude and type of perturbation~\citep{elenius2014}.
 While our choice of perturbation initially has a grid dependence, the shortest wavelength introduced by the grid is significantly shorter than the first unstable mode from the linear stability analysis and therefore decay quickly until the onset of the nonlinear viscous fingering.
-If the onset time of the unstable viscous fingering is of interest, more care is needed.
-Possible techniques to address this issue can be found in, e.g., the papers by~\citet{riaz2006} and~\citet{elenius2012}.
+If the onset time of the unstable viscous fingering is of particular interest, more care is needed.